 There is no more merit in having read a thousand books than in having ploughed a thousand fields,

-before turning his gaze to the wider world of philosophical and religious theory, so that the book moves from memoir and writing guide to consider the eternal topic of how best to live.
+before turning his gaze to the wider world of philosophical and religious theory, so that The Summing Up moves from memoir and writing guide to consider the eternal topic of how best to live.

 For all his apparent candour, Mr Maugham does gloss over one area: that of his own personal life.
 Although he talks of love and beauty it is in such general terms that the reader may be forgiven for thinking he died (in his 90s) as a confirmed bachelor.
 He is at times dismissive of love and his behaviour while under its influence.
 It is only by checking other sources that his firm adherence to his own words becomes clear: